Funding Application

 OPCFHK envisions a world where Asian wildlife remains biologically diverse under the stewardship of humans, corporations and governments.
 We are committed to advocating, facilitating and participating in effective conservation efforts of Asian wildlife, with an emphasis on Chinese white dolphins and giant pandas, as well as their habitats.
 This will be achieved through partnerships, fundraising, research and education.
 With limited funds and given the urgency of conservation efforts, it is important that research studies contribute to effective conservation.
 Therefore, we seek proposals with measurable conservation outcomes.

-In 2022/23, the Foundation funded 11 regular projects (18.6%) out of 59 eligible applications.
+In 2024/2025, the Foundation funded 12 projects (25%) out of 48 eligible applications.
 A full list of previous projects and their summaries can be viewed on Foundation’s website.

 Funding Focus and Selection Criteria